-Normalization layers like $LayerNorm$ or $RMSNorm$ are nonlinear with respect to their input because they include division by the square root of the variance of the input.
+Normalization layers like LayerNorm \citep{xu2019understanding} or RMSNorm \citep{zhang2019root} with zero bias are nonlinear with respect to their input because they include division by the square root of the variance of the input.

-\citet{mohan2019robust} devised a novel bias-free batch-norm layer which disconnects the variance term from the network's computational graph.
-Their batch-norm layer returns the same values as the standard batch-norm layer, but it is locally linear at inference as the nonlinear operation is removed from the gradient computation.
+\citet{mohan2019robust} devised a novel bias-free batch-norm layer which detaches the variance term from the network's computational graph (see their code implementation).
+Their batch-norm layer returns the same values as the standard batch-norm layer, but it is linear at inference as the nonlinear operation is removed from the gradient computation.
 This is also similar to the ``freezing'' of nonlinear terms in attention-only transformers from \citet{elhage2021mathematical}.

-We make a similar change for Llama 3.2 3B by altering how the gradient with respect to the input is computed at inference for $RMSNorm$.
+We make a similar change for Llama 3.2 3B by altering how the gradient with respect to the input is computed at inference for RMSNorm.
 This is accomplished by substituting the value for the input vector $\vect{x^*}$ for only the variance term as in (\ref{eq:rmsnorm1}).
 In PyTorch, this is accomplished by cloning and detaching the $\vect{x}$ tensor within the variance operation, so its value will be treated as a constant.
-The gradient operation is still tracked for $\vect{x}$ in the numerator, so that term will be treated as a variable by $autograd.functional.jacobian$.
-The gradient of the function is then computed at $\vect{x^*}$ (we assume for simplicity a sequence of length $1$).
+The gradient operation is still tracked for $\vect{x}$ in the numerator, so that term will be treated as a variable by the PyTorch autograd function for computing the Jacobian.
+The gradient of the function is then computed at $\vect{x^*}$ (we assume for simplicity an input sequence of length $1$).